tldr-pages/tldr/pages/common/csvtool.md

 # csvtool

-> Utility to filter and extract data from CSV formatted sources
+> Utility to filter and extract data from CSV formatted sources.
 > More information: <https://github.com/maroofi/csvtool/>.

 - Extract 2nd column from example.csv: